highcharts/highcharts/docs/accessibility/accessible-dynamic-data.md

 [View demo code](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/accessibility/accessible-dynamic)

 By defining the [`accessibility.announceNewData.announcementFormatter`](https://api.highcharts.com/highcharts/accessibility.announceNewData.announcementFormatter) it is possible to add logic that can choose which updates to announce.
-This enables you to for example only announce new data that is critical, or for a certain data series.
+This enables you to e.g only announce new data that is critical, or for a certain data series.

 ```js
 function onAnnounce(updatedSeries, newSeries, newPoint) {